 - The physical toll of pornography addiction is just as daunting.
 37 percent of online pornography seekers reported being seriously involved in some type of substance abuse, versus 10 percent of non-seekers.
 In one study, severe clinical depression has been reported twice as frequently among Internet pornography users compared to non-users.
 The scenes portrayed in pornographic movies rarely show performers using condoms and provoke viewers to seek “recreational” sexual encounters that result in an increased risk of STD infections.

 - Psychologically, the damage caused at the hands of pornography is profound.
 Many men who have used or are addicted to pornography reach the point where sex is seen as completely separate from love and commitment.
-Among college-age students, even those who use pornography concede that it reinforces the idea that casual “hook-ups” are permissible.
+Young men who frequently view pornography are increasingly unable to become excited by normal sexual encounters.
+Among college-age students, even those who use pornography, concede that it reinforces the idea that casual “hook-ups” are permissible.

 - Most people believe that compulsive pornography use is a struggle that only ensnares men.
 However, women are increasingly falling victim to pornography addiction.
-A recent poll found that 30 percent of women confessed to watching Internet porn, a percentage that has risen over the last decade.
-Going further, it is now estimated that as many as one in every three visitors to pornographic websites are women.
+A recent poll found that 30 percent of women confessed to watching internet porn, a percentage that has risen over the last decade.
+Going further, it is now estimated that as many as one in every six women struggles with pornography addiction.

 Impact on Children and Adolescents